marcamsler1/mt-exercise-4/README.md

 # Exercise 1:

+This exercise was solved by Marc Amsler (marctfamsler, 22-726-206) and Nicolas Burgener (niburg, 23-718-927).

 We trained a model that used a word-level tokenizer and a model that used BPE-Tokenization with a vocabulary size of 2000.
 We then wanted to see how much of a positive impact on translation quality a larger vocabulary has and trained the third model using BPE-Tokenization with a vocabulary size of 5000.
 These are the results: